Fatih Altaylı: Career

 On 29 March 2014, he resigned as the editor-in-chief of Habertürk newspaper due to the pressure.

 Between 2001 and 2002, he served as the second president of Galatasaray SK under Mehmet Cansun, from which he was expelled from on 27 April 2021.
 Fatih Altaylı's expulsion decision was cancelled by the decision of the majority members at the 2020 numbered ordinary general assembly meeting held on 17 October 2021.
 He made an eventful thank you speech to the Galatasaray Council Board, stating, "I would like to thank my board for not approving the unlawful dismissal decision of Mustafa Cengiz and his friends."

 On 16 May 2023, Habertürk management terminated the broadcasts of Altaylı, including the Teke Tek programme.

 On 17 May 2023, Altaylı announced that he had left Habertürk TV and the Habertürk newspaper, referring to Turgay Ciner, he stated: "As Turkey is entering a new phase, I should not be a burden to someone I call a friend.
 My freedom should not be his burden.
 Therefore, I believed that it was time to realise something that had been on my mind for some time.
 And yesterday, I talked to dear Kenan Tekdağ, whom I have worked very closely with and trusted for 15 years.
 We decided to part ways."
 In his last column in Habertürk's newspaper, Altaylı bid farewell to his readers with the title "Thanks to everyone who put up with me".

 He currently writes columns on his own eponymous website and shoots content on his eponymous YouTube channel and Teke Tek Bilim.
 As of January 2024, his program Teke Tek has over 1000 episodes and 30 seasons.

-Altaylı was arrested in Istanbul on 21 June 2025 for statements allegedly targeting Erdoğan in a YouTube video.
+Altaylı was arrested in Istanbul on 21 June 2025 for statements allegedly targeting President Recep Tayyip Erdoğan in a YouTube video.
 The Istanbul Chief Public Prosecutor's Office launched an investigation on charges of "threatening the president."
 Altaylı had said that, according to a poll, 70 percent of people in Turkey would oppose president Erdoğan's lifetime term.
 Altaylı argued that the Turkish people would not want to give up their right to vote.
+On 26 November 2025, Altaylı was sentenced to four years' imprisonment over the charges.